How Do You Fix Call Failed on Apple Watch?

 Disable Wi-Fi Calling

-4. Now open Settings of your phone and then tap on General.
+4. Open iPhone Settings and tap General.

 Clicking on General